dr0i/metafacture-fix/README.md

 ##### `lookup_rdf`

 Looks up matching values in an RDF resource and replaces the field value with a match defined by a targeted RDF property.
 External files or HTTP(S) resources as well as internal RDF maps can be used.
-The targeted RDF property can optional be bound by an RDF language tag.
+The targeted RDF property can optionalyl be bound by an RDF language tag.

 ```perl
 lookup_rdf("<sourceField>", "<rdfFile>", target: "<rdfProperty>")